todbot/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/README.md

 manages the hardware aspects of the [Music Thing Modular Workshop System Computer](https://www.musicthing.co.uk/workshopsystem/).

-It aims to present a very simple C++ framework for card programmers to use the jacks, knobs, switch and LEDs, for programs running at a fixed 48kHz audio sample rate.
+It aims to present a very simple C++ framework for card programmers to use the jacks, knobs, switch and LEDs, with a callback at a fixed 48kHz audio sample rate.

 ComputerCard was designed to work with the [RPi Pico SDK](https://github.com/raspberrypi/pico-sdk) but also works with the Arduino environment using the earlephilhower RP2040 board [as described below](#arduino-ide)